 Think about loo placement

 Always plan its location with the aim of keeping the toilet dry.
 Even a wet room needs careful screening to ensure key areas remain practical.
 A sheet of glass to separate a shower area from a loo tends to work best, and you should always aim to create space between wet and dry areas.
-Our guide to choosing a toilet will help you make the best choice for your bathroom.

 Choose the right tiles for a wet room